kriswawrzyniak/ActionsLibrary/readme.md

 ## Getting Started

-The project uses Python3.7 and has no external dependancies.
+The project uses Python3.7 and has no external dependancies, all packages are from the python standard library.
 A Dockerfile has been included to optionally run the application in a container with python3.7-alpine.
 It installs any dependacies from requirements.txt should any be added in the future.\
 To run the project outside of docker ensure python3.7 is intalled and simply run with the following:
 ```
 python3 actions_test.py